homezcx/reef/AzureBatchReadMe.md

 To communicate to node1, port 2001, user will call through "13.66.208.20:101";
 To communicate to node2, port 2000, user will call through "13.66.208.20.2".

+#### Restrict the access when using InboundNATPool

+User can use NetworkSecurityGroupRules to setup which IPs should be allowed to be able to talk to the port from outside.
+Thus giving user ability to restrict who can contact the listener.
+An example is [here](https://docs.microsoft.com/en-us/azure/batch/pool-endpoint-configuration).